-Dojran Lake is the smallest tectonic lake in Macedonia with a surface of 43 square kilometers, shared between Macedonia and Greece and located in south of the country.
+Dojran Lake is the smallest tectonic lake in Macedonia with a surface of 43 square kilometers, shared between Macedonia and Greece and located in the south of the country.
 The maximum depth of the lake is 10 m, but this does not prevent many of the Macedonians and tourists to spend their summer holiday by the lake.
-The large quantity of weeds and plankton on its surface make the waters of the lake helpful for rheumatism, skin and respiratory diseases.
-Many of the visitors are coming to this part of the country just for particular reason connected to their health.
+A large number of weeds and plankton on its surface make the waters of the lake helpful for rheumatism, skin and respiratory diseases.
+Many of the visitors are coming to this part of the country just for a particular reason connected to their health.

 Koleshino Waterfalls, Strumica

 Koleshino Waterfalls is located in the Belasica Mountain on an elevation of 610 meters.
 Its name originates from the name of the village Koleshino in the southeastern part of the country.
 It is a part of the Baba River and the water falls down from an altitude of 19 meters.
 The accent is put on the development of the natural tourism because this stunning beauty will calm your soul independent of the period of the year, in winter when the streams can be frozen and in spring when the streams rush more powerfully over the cliff as a result of the more intensive rainfalls.
 Making this magnificent place part of your trip will make your holiday richer.